aheald-quadball/us-quadball-rulebook/rulebook.md

 A. A drive is initiated for a team when one of the following occurs:

 i.
-A player on that team is the first player to gain possession of the quadball at the beginning of a period.
+A player on that team is the first player to gain possession of the Quadball at the beginning of a period.

 ii.
-A player on that team gains possession of the quadball during the opposing team’s drive, thus ending the opposing team’s drive.
+A player on that team gains possession of the Quadball during the opposing team’s drive, thus ending the opposing team’s drive.

-iii.A player on that team makes the quadball live after a good goal.
+iii.A player on that team makes the Quadball live after a good goal.

 B. A drive ends for a team when one of the following occurs.

 i.
-The opposing team gains possession of the quadball, initiating their own drive. ii.
+The opposing team gains possession of the Quadball, initiating their own drive. ii.
 A period ends.

 iii.A goal is scored for either team.